Skip to main content

 A month had passed since the day, and Pratap was in his own turmoil.
 He was unable to forget what happened.
 He had barely known Hansa or spoken to her.
 What made her trust him?
 Whenever he closed his eyes in the shower or lying down, he could hear the monitor's beep, and the moment Ajabdeh's hand was under his, it haunted him.
 He stayed awake, lost in thought.
 What could he do?
 Ajabdeh was dignified enough to remind him to forget it, and his mother was firm.
 Yet something stirred in Pratap.
 Something he couldn't decipher.
 He felt restless.
 A dying woman had trusted him with someone she loved.
 It meant something.
 In this dilemma, he decided he couldn't face Ajabdeh.
 He let his father handle the event meeting for the year and called up Heer to check on them only twice.
 He didn't want to come across as nagging.

-He was happy Shakti was being a good friend and was there with their mother for the two girls.
+He was happy that Shakti was being a good friend and was there with their mother for the two girls.
 He tried in vain to forget the events of the day for the better, but the more he tried, the harder it was.
 The more he thought of it, the clearer Hansa's intentions appeared, like it all made sense.
 Restless from the same, he sought help from the only person who knew them both well.
 Jalal sat, whirling his pen in between his fingers, leaning back on his chair as Pratap looked restless across the table.

 "Look."
 Jalal placed the pen down and leaned in.
 "Ajab doesn't want it, Jaivanta Aunty doesn't want it, so don't stress, okay?"
 Pratap looked up at his words.
-Jalal shook his head "You are not liable.
+Jalal shook his head, "You are not liable.
 Ajabdeh is right, Hansa Aunty is dead, and your life decisions can't be based on her."

 Pratap agreed reluctantly.
 "But the guilt?"

 "It will go away with time.
-And yes, we assumed what she meant, we were never sure, were we?"
+And yes, we assumed what she meant; we were never sure, were we?"
 Pratap bit his lips and sighed.

 "Now everyone is in denial."
 He said, looking up at Jalal ``But yes, I will drop the idea.
 Thank you."
 Before Jalal could say anything, Pratap stormed out of the office and back to his car.